STAM-NDSU/UnderstandingTestDeletion/README.md

 1. **Prepare input:**

 - Please follow the instructions provided [here](/deltestbench/inputs/projects/README.md) to download the required projects.
 It is essential to have these projects present locally to execute subsequent steps smoothly.
 - Additionally, we utilize [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner) to filter out refactored tests.
 Kindly follow the guidelines outlined [here](/deltestbench/inputs/RefactoringMiner/README.md) to run the RefactoringMiner on the projects cloned locally.
-This process generates a csv file containing identified refactors across the commit history of each project.
+This process generates a csv file for each project containing identified refactorings across the commit history of each project.

 2. **Change directory to deltestbench:** From root directory, run the following command: